 An optional seventh week will be offered once you have completed the first five weeks of the program.
-This additional week will be for those students that would like to gain a more in depth understanding in any of the five core fields (Stem Cell Biology will not be offered during week 7).
+This additional week will be for those students that would like to gain a more in depth understanding in any of the five core fields.
 You will need to notify the program administrator in week six if you wish to add this specialization week so you can work out the specifics of that additional learning opportunity.

 CBIS Arch Program Coordinator